Ton-Dynasty/ticton-playground/README.md

     ```

 4. Initialization
-If you have already set the environment variables by using the `export` command, you can easily initialize the ticton client using the following code:
+Initialization: If you have already set the environment variables using the export command, you can easily initialize the ticton client using the following code.
+You can see examples in `tick.py` or `ring.py`:

     ```python
     from ticton import TicTonAsyncClient